spyder-ide/spyder/doc/overview.rst

 * :doc:`projectexplorer` (support Pydev project import)

-Spyder may also be used as a PyQt4 or PySide extension library (module 'spyderlib').
-For example, the Python interactive shell widget used in Spyder may be embedded in your own PyQt4 or PySide application.
+Spyder may also be used as a PyQt5 or PyQt4 extension library (module 'spyderlib').
+For example, the Python interactive shell widget used in Spyder may be embedded in your own PyQt5 or PyQt4 application.